 Of course, there are many amazing and capable surgeons abroad with the expertise to perform these procedures.

 However, oftentimes medical tourism efforts are led by countries’ government agencies for tourism or trade, rather than the health sector, and they may not have the same health and safety regulations found here in Canada.
 Surgeons performing the procedure in Canada meet the highest regulatory standards for safety and professionalism, and information about gastric sleeve surgeons are easily available through the appropriate medical regulatory bodies, like the College of Physicians and Surgeons of Ontario.
-Such physician information and regulatory standards are likely less accessible and understandable overseas as they are in Canada.
+Such physician information and regulatory standards are likely less accessible and understandable overseas than they are in Canada.

 Comprehensive and Critical Aftercare Is Not Available

 Additionally, weight loss surgery is a bit of a group effort and aftercare is essential to ensure your long-term success.
-When you go overseas for gastric sleeve, you end up missing out on critical post-operative care.
+When you go overseas for a gastric sleeve, you end up missing out on critical post-operative care.

 Another reason you may be considering weight loss surgery abroad is due to the long wait times associated when going through OHIP.
 OHIP coverage for gastric sleeve is a little tricky, with patients needing to have a BMI of over 60.
-Regardless, if you do meet the OHIP criteria for gastric sleeve, the weight times may influence you to seek out alternatives.
+Regardless, if you do meet the OHIP criteria for gastric sleeve, the wait time may influence you to seek out alternatives.
 Luckily, booking with us at 360 Sleeve is a speedy option; we can see you for a free consultation and have your surgery date confirmed as quickly as within one week!

 Ready to get started?
 Our highly experienced Toronto gastric sleeve surgery specialists and knowledgeable care team are ready to support you – book your free consultation today.